minio/docs/source/minio-cli/minio-mc-admin/mc-admin-user.rst

    .. mc-cmd:: USERNAME

-      The username (:mc-cmd:`ACCESSKEY <mc admin user set ACCESSKEY>`) for the user whose information the command retrieves.
+      The name of the user whose information the command retrieves.

 .. mc-cmd:: remove